um2158/um2158/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on finding a role where I can collaborate on exciting projects and deliver growth
+- 🌱 I’m currently learning different aspects of the Data Engineering and Machine Learning Engineering
+- 👯 I’m looking to collaborate on open source projects as well as spinning up solutions for interesting problems!
+- 🤔 I’m looking for help with finding entry-level roles
+- 💬 Ask me about feature engineering, hyperparameter tuning, MLOps, Big Data Tools, Non-relational databases
+- 📫 How to reach me: [...](https://www.linkedin.com/in/uday-mukhija/)
+- ⚡ Fun fact: I like reading non-fiction, current affairs and playing football, cricket!

 <!--
 **um2158/um2158** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.